 Tinker, Tailor, Soldier, Sailor.
 Trickster, Taika, Loki Thor.2

 The Trickster tongue speaks comedy, and Marvel movies increase the dose every year, where comedy ranks second only to the CGI action.
 Consider Robert Downey Jr.’s Iron Man quips; Guardians of the Galaxy, Ant-Man, the recent Spider-Man films, and most certainly Deadpool movies.
 Putting the laughs first has made these some of the most enjoyable Marvel films.
-When a true trickster, Taika Waititi, joins the MCU franchise, he converts the somewhat dour Thor movies into playgrounds, releasing Chris Hemsworth’s comic talent, creating Thor: Ragnarök, perhaps the funniest of all Marvel films, and the silly mess of Thor: Love and Thunder.
+And the Marvel-brain realizes and exploits that we live in a time of the Warrior.
+And thus the great need to mock the Warrior into proportion.
+So when a true trickster, Taika Waititi, joins the MCU franchise and gets to take a hack at a classic Warrior god, he converts the somewhat dour Thor movies into playgrounds, releasing Chris Hemsworth’s comic talent, creating Thor: Ragnarök, perhaps the funniest of all Marvel films, and the silly mess of Thor: Love and Thunder.

 The myths surrounding Ragnarök are among the most tragic and serious tales of the Asgardians, a tale of civilization-ending apocalypse.
 Götterdämmerung.
 Were it not mythology, the tragedy of Ragnarök would be on par with the Holocaust.
 Which brings us to our original question, is it possible to take NOTHING seriously?
 Forget Loki, at least for now, and meet Marvel’s true trickster, Taika Waititi.